Automatic wave counts

-Wave count usage resets at the end of each calendar month regardless of your billing cycle.
+Wave count usage automatically resets at the end of each calendar month regardless of your billing cycle.

 NOTE: You can always check how many wave counts you’ve computed during a particular month by visiting the account management window from the main menu in the upper left corner of your workspace.

-Initially, you’re likely to run many wave counts as you evaluate and get more familiar with the platform.
-However, over time you’ll most likely find that you’ll need to compute fewer wave counts to meet your day to day trading objectives.
+Also, initially, you’re likely to run many wave counts as you evaluate and get more familiar with the platform.
+However, over time you’ll most likely find that you’ll need to compute fewer wave counts to meet your day-to-day trading objectives.